The home of Regis College, The Jesuit College at the University of Toronto.

 The main floor features the following original function rooms all available for your meetings, special occasions, and events.
 These principal rooms are also available for films, commercials, and photo shoots.
 Adjacent catering servery available.

 A facility tour is available by appointment only.
-For further information, please download a copy of the brochure below, or email email@example.com
+For further information, regarding the facility, please download the brochure and/or email email@example.com